michalakadam/angular-build-deploy-tool/README.md

 `./install_angular_build_deploy_tool.sh`
 <br /><br />
 Fill all the required information when prompted by the installation script.
 <br /> The tool is ready.
-Now everytime you want to deploy commited changes to the remote server type (in source code directory)
+Now everytime you want to deploy commited and pushed changes to the remote server type (in source code directory)
 <br />
 `./deploy.sh`
 <br />